LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/project/individual_report.md

 ## Your specific contributions and comments (1 pts)

-As the division of labor mentioned above, I mainly focused on data cleaning and data modeling.
-Besides, I also helped to maintain the Github repo.
+As the division of labor mentioned above, I mainly focused on data cleaning and data analyzing such as survival analysis, clustering, hyposthesis testings and PCA.
+Besides, I also helped to maintain the
+Github repo.
 Overall, all tasks worked well but final results interpration and limitation discussion were not as what I expected.
 From my perspective, having members from genome or biology backgroud could